minitoine/HowToWebPresent/README.md

 The video stream includes by default the default input source of the computer as `Mic/Aux` in the `Audio Mixer` panel, you can optionnaly add new audio sources by adding a new `Audio Input Capture` in the `Sources` panel.

 In some case, include the audio from another source in the stream can be useful.
-For example, embedding the zoom audio output from the jury members of a PhD defense in the live-twitch stream.
+For example, embedding the zoom audio output from the jury members of a PhD defense in the Twitch live-stream.

 To do that, a specific tool to redirect the audio output of an app (e.g. Zoom.app) as new "virtual" input source must be used.
 Then, we just need to add a new `Audio Input Capture` capturing that new input source in OBS.